We’re getting to the really picky, picky, picky stuff now. I’ll talk paper, envelopes, and even email. EXCITING!

 In some cases, agents or publishers will allow email submissions.
 The majority of publishers don’t allow it if you’re submitting things yourself.
 BUT there are quite a few established agents who will.
 In either case, remember these principles:

 - Don’t spam—don’t send the same query to different people at the same time by simply adding a bunch of email address in the To, CC, or BCC fields.
 Not too bright.
 Your idea is to target your submissions, remember?
-If you’ve forgotten all about this, [read post, anatomy of a query letter->anatomy of a query letter]
+If you’ve forgotten all about this, read my post, Anatomy of a Query Letter.

 - Be professional.
 Writing an email doesn’t mean the relationship suddenly goes casual.
 Like you’re emailing your best pal or your mom.
 Follow the same level of formality as you would if you were contacting the person by mail.